ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/Indexes/indexes-list-view.markdown

 2. **Query** - Click to query the index.
 See more in [Index Query](../../../todo-update-me-later)
    **Terms** - Click to view the index's terms that were actually indexed.
    **Edit/View Index** - Click to edit/view the index definition.
-   Static-index: view and edit the index definition.
+   Static-index: View and edit the index definition.
-   Auto-Index: view only.
+   Auto-Index: View only.
    **Reset Index** - Click to reset the index.
 All documents matched by the index definition will be re-indexed.
    **Delete** - Click to delete the index.